 Detectable Warning Device: Detectable warnings shall consist of a surface of truncated domes.

 Positioning: A curb ramp shall have a detectable warning.
-The detectable warning shall extend the full width of the curb ramp (exclusive of flared sides) and shall extend either the full depth of the curb ramp or 24 inches (610 mm) deep minimum measured from the back of the curb on the ramp surface.
+The detectable warning shall extend the full width of the curb ramp (exclusive of flared sides) and shall extend either the full depth of the curb ramp or 24 inches deep minimum measured from the back of the curb on the ramp surface.

-Dome Size: Truncated domes in a detectable warning surface shall have a base diameter of 0.9 inch (23mm) minimum and 1.4 inches (36 mm) maximum, a top diameter of 50 percent of the base of the diameter minimum to 65 percent of the base diameter maximum, and a height of 0.2 inch (5.1 mm).
+Dome Size: Truncated domes in a detectable warning surface shall have a base diameter of 0.9 inch minimum and 1.4 inches maximum, a top diameter of 50 percent of the base of the diameter minimum to 65 percent of the base diameter maximum, and a height of 0.2 inch

-Dome Spacing: Truncated domes in a detectable warning surface shall have a center-to-center spacing of 1.6 inches (41 mm) minimum and 2.4 inches (61 mm) maximum, and a base-to-base spacing of 0.65 inch (17 mm) minimum, measured between the most adjacent domes on a square grid.
+Dome Spacing: Truncated domes in a detectable warning surface shall have a center-to-center spacing of 1.6 inches minimum and 2.4 inches maximum, and a base-to-base spacing of 0.65 inch minimum, measured between the most adjacent domes on a square grid.

 Contrast: Detectable warning surfaces shall contrast visually with adjacent walking surfaces either light-on-dark, or dark-on-light.

-Platform Edges: Detectable warning surfaces at platform boarding edges shall be 24 inches (610 mm) wide and shall extend the full length of the public use areas of the platform.
+Platform Edges: Detectable warning surfaces at platform boarding edges shall be 24 inches wide and shall extend the full length of the public use areas of the platform.

 Material Specifications: Detectable warnings must be made from cast iron.
 The approved vendor is East Jordan Iron Works, East Jordan, MI 800-874-4100.